hakikz/jquery-countdown-timer-with-ajax-codeigniter/README.md

 A programmable jQuery countdown timer with Ajax CodeIgniter.

-#### `To install the database file you will get a folder called "database"`
+- To install the database file you will get a folder called "database"

-#### `Inside the zip file- follow this path "application/config/database.php" change the database name as you create in your phpmyadmin`
+- Inside the zip file- follow this path "application/config/database.php" change the database name as you create in your phpmyadmin

-#### `Please before run it go to "application/config/config.php" and change it like following one-`
+- Please before run it go to "application/config/config.php" and change it like following one-

 ````
 $config['base_url'] = 'http://localhost/jquery-countdown-timer-with-ajax-codeigniter';

 //Whatever your folder name is will need to add here after localhost/YourFolderName

-//Here my folder name is "jquery-countdown-timer-with-ajax-codeigniter"
+//Here my folder name is "jquery-countdown-timer-with-ajax-codeigniter" inside htdocs folder

 ````
 ## Description